 Luna sits on the game code of your project, so creating variations is simple.
 For example, changing the colour of the main character, or varying the difficulty of the level.

-By using Luna Playground, anyone will be able to create multiple playable ads in a matter of seconds without having to touch your code or rebuild the project.
+By using Luna Create Hub, anyone will be able to create multiple playable ads in a matter of seconds without having to touch your code or rebuild the project.

 See the documentation on configuring game variables for detailed information.